 These steps require the use of Windows PowerShell.
 To get started with Windows PowerShell, see the PowerShell getting started guide.

 To perform the following steps, you must install the latest 64-bit version of the Azure Active Directory Module for Windows PowerShell.

-After you select the link, select Run to run the installer package.
+After you click the link, click Run to run the installer package.